DanielTakeshi/rl_algorithms/vpg/README.md

 # Vanilla Policy Gradients

-his is the standard vanilla policy gradients with stochastic policies, either continuous or discrete.
+This is the standard vanilla policy gradients with stochastic policies, either continuous or discrete.
 I based this off of CS 294-112 starter code.

 I'm using Python 3.5.2 and Tensorflow 1.2.0.
 This code will not work with Python